An Introduction to Integrate Packages

-Because of the structure and design of packages, it is easy to ship your integrations from one instance to another.
-Importing a package to an instance allows you to obtain all of its integrations.
+Because of the structure and design of packages, it is easy to deploy integrations from one instance to another.
+Importing a package to an instance allows it to obtain all of its integrations and services.

-Packages were designed to be customizable in order to suit your integration needs.
-A package has a bunch of meta-fields that help identify, document, and configure the package's behavior during runtime.
+Packages were designed to be customizable in order to suit integration needs.
+A package has 'meta-fields' that help identify, document, and configure the package's behavior during runtime.
 The majority of these meta-fields can be configured via the Package Configuration Editor.
 They are described below:

 This is used to identify a package within an instance.
 It must be unique (within the instance) and is required.
 Only alphanumeric characters, dashes, and underscores are allowed.
-As of Version 3.0, this property cannot be changed once set.
+This property cannot be changed once set.

-Eventually, you may want to make your package publicly available.
-The TORO Marketplace is TORO Integrate's official platform for sharing integrations and the like and this key will be used to uniquely identify your package there.
+It's possible to upload a package to the TORO Marketplace to make it publicly available.
+The TORO Marketplace is TORO Integrate's official platform for sharing integrations, API specifications, individual services, and more.
+This key will be used to uniquely identify the package there.

 This is used to identify your package from its other variants.